 That’s also where I cut my teeth on change management, learning first-hand how challenging it is for people — and organisations as a whole — to have to think and act differently in every aspect of what they do because of the internet or some other disruptive event or technology.

 And it’s where I started my journey into digital strategy, the power and pitfalls of social media, and how quickly the landscape can change for businesses as new technology emerges.

 Along the way

 Since then I’ve helped boards, managers, staff and students get their heads around new ways of working and thinking.

-I’ve worked with organisations to change their culture, improve their business processes, and roll out guides, procedures and flowcharts to explain important ideas and put them into practice.
+I’ve worked with organisations to change their culture, improve their business processes, and roll out workshops, training and practical guides to explain important ideas and put them into practice.

 And I’ve helped people better understand how the internet affects their business, and especially how it changes their customers’ expectations and habits.

 I’m interested in how news and public information are evolving, in how we know what we know, and in how accurate our perceptions are of the world we live in.